HPD in front of the Lincoln Memorial, May 2012

 With nearly 100 officers and 60 support staff serving an ever growing community of over 95,000 (home of the Beach Boys, Northrop Corporation, and more recently SpaceX and Tesla Motors Design), the department maintains its technical edge by being the only department in the South Bay with its own Helicopter, Tactical Medicine Program, Armored Rescue Vehicle, and state of the art Police Facility.

-Police CHIEF gary tomatani
+Police CHIEF eric lane

 HPD past LEADERSHIP